baumanab/seattle_tides/README.md

  ## The Data

- Read more about the data that generated this visualization here: [ReadMe](All fields were exported to the .tsv as strings) The source data acqusition and subsequent wrangling is documented here: [Data Wrangling Notebook](https://github.com/baumanab/seattle_tides/blob/master/sandbox.ipynb)
+ Read more about the data that generated this visualization here: [ReadMe and Data](https://github.com/baumanab/seattle_tides/tree/master/data)
+ The source data acqusition and subsequent wrangling is documented here: [Data Wrangling Notebook](https://github.com/baumanab/seattle_tides/blob/master/sandbox.ipynb)